Skip to content

 9. Acquire External Links

 Backlinking is not for the faint of heart and often is where people fall short.
 Having a solid backlink strategy is vital for high search engine rankings.
 Know that a backlink from the right authority blog can skyrocket your rankings.
-So if content really is King, then high authority backlinks are the Supreme Exalted Rulers.
+So if the content really is King, then high authority backlinks are the Supreme Exalted Rulers.

 10. Use Yoast SEO